Does A Cool Mist Humidifier Make the Room Cold?

 A cool mist humidifier may make a space more bearable by reducing static electricity and relieving dry air.
 If the room still seems chilly, this may be due to other variables, such as the water temperature in the humidifier, the temperature in the room, or the existence of winds.

-Why People Think Cool Mist Humidifier Makes Room Cold?
+Why Do People think Cool Mist Humidifier Makes Room Cold?

 But what gives folks that idea?
-You can figure out people mostly go by the name.
+You can figure out that people mostly go by their names.
 Humidifiers that produce a cool mist are popular for this reason.

 But it does not mean it really doesn’t serve the purpose of cooling down your room.
 A humidifier’s cooling capacity is actually humidity-dependent.
 Its diffusion of the mist of water formed requires work.
 When added to extremely dry air, the water can produce the dual effect of cooling and moistening the atmosphere.